rohitchillar/SF_Week3/README.md

 ### IF PARTIES GET NON COOPERATIVE

-i.e. refusing to sign each others transactions - Then post expiration, delete the payment channel/wallet and send the money back to Alice and Bob by referring to balances in the payment channel account
+i.e. refusing to sign each others transactions - Then post expiration, delete the payment channel/wallet and send the money back to Alice and Bob by referring to balances in the payment channel account.

 ### UPDATE THE PAYMENT CHANNEL

 Payment channel can be updated after some transactions  so that if any party becomes uncooperative then the program refers to a more recent ledger for settlement.

+Implementation of this exercise is still pending as it took a lot of time to wrap my head around this concept.
+Will ship soon.